The Santa Fe Opera

 ALTO: Bringing Learning to Life through the Arts

 Arts Integration is an approach to teaching in which students construct and demonstrate understanding through an art form.
 Opera includes elements of all art forms, so ALTO teaching artists give students creative tools in Dance, Theater, Music, Poetry, Visual Arts or Media Arts while students engage in a creative process to make original art that expresses their understanding of something else they’re learning in school.
 Since 2010, ALTO teaching artists have led over 300 arts integrated multi-session residencies in the Santa Fe Public Schools.
-Current residencies are listed below, some of which are also available for students in Albuquerque, Rio Rancho and Española.
+Current residencies are listed below, some of which are also available (as noted) for students in Albuquerque Public Schools on a limited basis.

 Residency Descriptions